java main methodjava main method

 }Code language: Java (java)

-Only the name of the class, in the example MyMainMethodDemo, and the name of the parameter, in the example args, may be freely chosen.
+Only the class name – MyMainMethodDemo in the example – and the parameter name – args in the example – may be chosen freely.

-If a program consists of several classes, any number of these classes may contain a main() method.
-To start a program, you need to specify the name of the class whose main() method you want to run, as shown at the beginning of the article.
+If a program consists of several classes, any number of them may contain a main() method.
+To start a program, you specify – as shown at the beginning of the article – the name of the class whose main() method should be started.

 What do the individual elements mean?